iterative/dvc.org/static/docs/commands-reference/lock.md

 Lock a [DVC-file](/doc/user-guide/dvc-file-format)
 ([stage](/doc/commands-reference/run)).
 Use `dvc unlock` to unlock the file.

-If DVC-file is locked the stage is considered _done_ and `dvc repro` will not run commands to rebuild outputs even if some dependencies have changed and even if `--force` is provided.
+If a DVC-file is locked, the stage is considered unchanged. `dvc repro` will not run commands to rebuild outputs of locked stages, even if some dependencies have changed and even if `--force` is provided.

 ## Synopsis